 Do you refinish pianos?
 No, we do not refinish the cabinet of pianos.
 Check with furniture refinishers for this process.
 If you want to refinish your piano on your own, you can contact us about removing the parts for you to make refinishing easier.

 Why can't I book my piano tuning via email?
-We often get emails requesting dates/times available for tunings.
-But because we would have to list all the available appointments from the date of your email through the entire year, it's difficult to give you specifics that would match up with your own calendar and availability.
+We often get emails requesting dates/times that are available for tunings.
+Because we would have to list all the available appointments from the date of your email through the entire year, it's difficult to give you specifics that would match up with your own calendar and availability.

-The faster and more direct way to book is to simply give us a call.
+A short 5-minute phone call is all you need to schedule. 😊 We do not use texting either.
 Monday - Friday 8 AM - 5 PM Central Time Voice Mail available 24/7 701-258-2674